jamie-allen/Mockito-Specs2-Akka-TestKit-Presentation/preso/presentation.md

   * Non-deterministic

 !SLIDE bullets incremental transition=blindY
+# Non-determinism in Testing

+* Verifyable results cannot be expected to occur in a specific order
+* Accept some level of probabilistic failure
+* Focus on a side effect you require, verify that it occurs eventually

+!SLIDE bullets incremental transition=blindY
 .notes Stop/restart shut down the actor and its message queue, suspend/resume just pause it.
 Watch/unwatch are for actor linkages, receiving a terminated message if an actor dies.  compareTo is done by address, allows you to see if an underlying actor ref is the same as one before it should have died.
+If isTerminated returns true, you know it will always be true, but if it returns false, it might be not still be alive (race condition)
 # TestActorRef

 * Allows you to manipulate actors